• Insights

 Defining the right drivetrain for active limb prostheses & ortheses

-3 November 2021 Posted by Tom Verschueren Life Sciences
+3 November 2021 Posted by Tom Verschueren Life sciences

 Until recently, we hadn’t come much further than replacing the wood in the wooden leg with carbon.
 Both limb prostheses and orthoses were often solid, in the best case somewhat compliant devices.
 However, now thanks to the availability of more compact and lighter components such as lithium batteries and DC motors with high power density, we see a trend towards active, motor-driven prostheses and orthoses.
 At Verhaert we had the chance to take part in the development of several of these bionic projects.